Rei-SwitchBot/faq/en-us/Meter.md

 Once the data is picked up by the APP, it will be stored indefinitely by the app on your mobile device.

-Likewise, once the data is picked up by a SwitchBot Hub Mini (when a Hub Mini is used in conjunction with the Meter), it will be stored indefinitely in the cloud service of SwitchBot Meter.
+Likewise, once the data is picked up by a SwitchBot Hub Plus/Mini (when a Hub Mini/Plus is used in conjunction with the Meter), it will be stored indefinitely in the cloud service of SwitchBot Meter.